SUMMER SEMINARS ON

 Educators can access the QFT in several ways:

 - JOIN our Educators’ Network and download free resources and gain access to a library of examples and peer-to-peer sharing.

-- READ our book Make Just One Change: Teach Students to Ask Their Own Questions for a full explanation and many examples of classroom use that show the impact on both students and teachers.
+- READ our book Make Just One Change: Teach Students to Ask Their Own Questions (Harvard Education Press: 2011) for a full explanation of the QFT and many examples of classroom use that show the impact on both students and teachers.

 - PARTICIPATE in our summer seminars and other Right Question Institute-sponsored events and professional learning opportunities for educators.